 Why study psychology in Italy?
-Our world is characterized by globalization, with a level of cultural contact unprecedented in human history.
-Understanding how culture shapes and influences lives and how to behave in cross-cultural, multicultural contexts is rapidly becoming a required set of skill to function in the work place and in the community.
-The course will examine cultural processes as a defining characteristic of what it is to be human within the context of the academic study of psychology.
-Students will consider current theories and research on culture, race, ethnicity, sexual orientation, and more.
+Our world is characterized by globalization, with a level of intercultural contact unprecedented in human history.
+Understanding how culture shapes and influences lives and how to behave in multicultural contexts is rapidly becoming a required skill for functioning in the workplace and in the community.
+This course will examine psychological and cultural processes as reflected in foodways.
+What and how we eat defines both our own culture and our interactions with other cultures.
+We will study food as a defining characteristic of what it is to be human within the context of the academic study of psychology and culture.

 This course will consider the many roles food plays in our lives, including the ways in which we interact with the foods we eat.
 We will consider as well the ways in which communities are shaped by and communicate through foods and the rituals that surround their consumption.
 Particular topics of discussion will include philosophical ideals of food and community, the role of religion in food consumption, recent organic and artisanal food movements, the "obesity epidemic," the material culture of food, cultural mores of contemporary food consumption and production, and the development of individual food preferences.

 The course will begin in the historic city of Rome and conclude in Florence, with day trips to Naples and Tuscany.
 In addition to visiting sites of historic interest, students will also participate in excursions to several Tuscan hill towns, such as Parma.
 The course will be conducted in a seminar format with a strong emphasis on student interaction and participation, incorporating experiential exercises outside of the classroom.